latpong22/GoGuardian_Depose/README.md

 safesearch.googleapis.com

-Method 1 NextDNS
+Method 1 host your own DNS

 Step 1 register for https://my.nextdns.io

-Step 2 in the Denylist add all the sites i put to block step 3 copy that DNS IP into your chromebook.
+Step 2 in the Denylist add all the sites i put to block

+step 3 copy that DNS IP into your chromebook.

+Method 3Use my DNS

+Use this DNS

+45.90.28.171
+45.90.30.171

-Method 2 Rooted Android + VPN + Root Module
+Method 3 Rooted Android + VPN + Root Module
 (coming soon)